 EUA is a recognised voice in the quality assurance debate in Europe and carries out a variety of activities that are underpinned by the principle that the main responsibility for quality assurance lies within higher education institutions.
 Indeed, quality assurance has been one of EUA’s key areas of activity since the Association was established.

 At the national level, the Association maintains a continuous dialogue with its collective members, the national rectors’ conferences, about developments taking place in their countries’ systems.
-At the European level, a major part of EUA’s policy work related to quality assurance is done in cooperation with the E4 Group, consisting of EUA, the European Association for Quality Assurance in Higher Education (ENQA), the European Students’ Union (ESU) and the European Association of Institutions in Higher Education (EURASHE).
+At the European level, a major part of EUA’s policy work related to quality assurance is done in cooperation with the E4 Group, consisting of EUA, the European Association for Quality Assurance in Higher Education (ENQA), the European Students’ Union (ESU) and the European Association for the Applied Sciences in Higher Education (EURASHE).

 The E4 organisations are also founding members of the European Quality Assurance Register for Higher Education (EQAR).
 This is a public register of quality assurance agencies that substantially comply with the ESG.
 EQAR provides clear and reliable information on credible and legitimate quality assurance agencies operating in the EHEA.
 EUA is a member of its Board and of the General Assembly.
 It also nominates two members of the Register Committee.